 Ayurveda is regarded in India as an ethnomedicine and as a comprehensive medical system that considers the physical, psychological, intellectual, ethical, and spiritual well-being of people.
-This system emphasises the significance of maintaining a healthy lifestyle to maintain good health.
-This concept has been in use for over two millennia, and modern medicine practitioners have now recognised the significance of this feature.
+This system emphasizes the significance of maintaining a healthy lifestyle to maintain good health.
+This concept has been in use for over two millennia, and modern medicine practitioners have now recognized the significance of this feature.
 Not surprisingly, the modern-day WHO idea of health is very similar to the Ayurvedic concept of health.

 Ayurveda believes following Dinacharya (daily regimen), and Ritucharya (seasonal regimen) keeps an individual away from diseases.
 However, other factors may also contribute to the onset of illness.
 External factors such as microorganisms or changes in environmental circumstances, for example, can cause Dosha buildup, disrupting doshic balance and vitiating Doshas.
-According to popular belief, Doshas are generally circulated through macro and micro-channels known as srotas.
+According to popular belief, Doshas are generally circulated through macro and micro-channels are known as srotas.
 The srotas are a crucial conduit for nourishing body tissues and transporting metabolic end-products out of the tissue.
 Therefore, Srotorodha or blockage in the Srotas is one main reason for disease manifestation in Ayurveda.

 Ayurvedic Medicines can be integrated with other sciences to improve various health conditions.
-When utilised as a supplementary therapy with standard, conventional medical care, Ayurveda can benefit.
+When utilized as a supplementary therapy with standard, conventional medical care, Ayurveda can benefit.
 In many regions of the world, remarkable advancements in the healthcare sector coexist with discrepancies in access, availability, and cost of healthcare services in the twenty-first century.
 As a result, traditional medicine has been gaining popularity worldwide in recent decades.
 Conventional medicine’s expansion was fuelled by its variety, flexibility, ease of access, religious/social acceptance, few side effects, and low cost.

-Of course, this allows us to include such medicine into primary care to improve people’s health.
+Of course, this allows us to include such medicine in primary care to improve people’s health.
 However, the road is not without its difficulties.
 Several strategies have been proposed to integrate traditional medicine into the healthcare system.
 ‘Trans-cultural and transdisciplinary synergy approach’ supports the fact that sciences recognise that they stand for one type of knowledge among others.
 That information is always culturally entrenched and forms part of the historic advance.
 The ‘syncretic approach’ considered merging two systems to create a new system, and the ‘complementarity approach’ believe one system provides complimentary services to another.
 However, an evidence-based approach that uses both conventional and traditional medicine in tandem may be the best option for providing healthcare to all.